Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Recovery and Injury Prevention

-• Proper Nutrition and Hydration: Fueling the body with the right nutrients and staying hydrated to support intense physical activity and recovery.
+• Proper Nutrition and Hydration: Providing the body with energy through the nutrients to be able to endure rigorous activities and be able to recuperate.

-It's important to balance conditioning with technical training, ensuring that physical preparation complements skill development and tactical understanding of BJJ.
+Actually, the conditioning should not interfere with the technical training, the physical preparation should add to the skill and the tactical appreciation of BJJ.

 Constant stress?